anzusystems/common-admin/docs/editor/nodes/embed-cross-box/index.md

 # embedCrossBox

-// todo specify fields: only body for now

-CrossBox is special entity with tiptap json body with specific schema.
+- CrossBox is special entity with own anzutap json body.

 ## Features
 - User can select infobox from list of existing.
-- User can create a new CrossBox or edit existing in new dialog
-- nodes:
-  - heading h2-h5
-  - paragraph
-  - text
-  - hardBreak
-  - orderedList
-  - bulletList
-  - embedImage
-  - embedImageInline
-  - embedGallery
-  - faq
-- marks:
-  - all

 ## Node schema